dodekanisou/AzureDynDNS/README.md

 # AzureDynDNS
 An Azure based DynDNS alternative.

 Utilizing the [public IP Address API](https://www.ipify.org/) this daemon .net core 3.1 console application retrieves the public IP that the device has.
-The goes into AzureDNS and updates the A record in the Azure DNS service registered in the configuration.
+Using that IP, the daemon updates the A record in the Azure DNS service registered in the configuration.

 ## Setup instructions